 Not many people would compare South Africa with a European country.
 However, there is something that we have in common.
-They suffered a decline in their textile industry that was caused by Eastern countries becoming more competitive in the marketplace, you’ve all heard the phrase ‘cheap imports’.
+They suffered a decline in their textile industry that was caused by Eastern countries becoming more competitive in the marketplace (you’ve all heard the phrase ‘cheap imports’).
 The retailers picked up on this and offered consumer’s product at a better price and they loved it.
 The local manufacturers couldn’t fight the change and slowly they closed their doors.
 The same has happened in South Africa.
-Things however are changing a bit, the East isn’t as competitive as it used to be and we the consumer are waking up to our responsibility and realizing our power.
-This isn’t a depressing story about the decline of South African textiles.
-Even though the local linen supplier, an Irish company called Herdmans has closed down.
-This is a story about survival and I came upon one such example on a trip to Italy to visit our new supplier of Linen yarn.
+Things however are changing a bit – the East isn’t as competitive as it used to be and we the consumer are waking up to our responsibility and realizing our power.
+Even though the local linen supplier, an Irish company called Herdmans, sadly closed down, this isn’t a depressing story about the decline of South African textiles.
+This is a story about survival and I came upon one such example on a trip to Italy to visit our new supplier of linen yarn.

 “We the consumer are waking up to our responsibility and realizing our power”